mihirchronicles/themihirchronicles.github.io/src/content/bookshelf/siddhartha-a-novel.md

 ## II.
 Big Ideas
 - Everything is intertwined.
 - Goals are meaningless because every goal is followed by a new one.
-- Widsom cannot be passed.
+- Wisdom cannot be passed.
 It has to be experienced.
 But, knowledge can.
 - Able to love the world as is, not despise it or hate it.
 - Teachings are illusions.
 - Time is an illusion.